 For children who find break times difficult, support is provided by teaching assistants and games are organised and facilitated by our Year 5/6 play leaders (supervised by a member of staff).
-Additionally, there is a designated quiet area where children can sit and read, colour or participate in other quiet activities.
-Across the school, lunch time clubs are organized; these are matched to the interests of the children, for example Minecraft or Lego clubs, and are used to provide further support for children who find lunch time break difficult and to support and encourage social interaction with others in a quieter environment.
+Additionally there is a designated quiet area where children can sit and read, colour or participate in other quiet activities.
+During the year we will be looking to implement some lunch time clubs, for example Mine Craft or Lego clubs, to provide further support for children who find lunch time break difficult.